 Ms. Chang has represented many businesses, including Fortune 500 companies, and has obtained favorable results in trial and arbitration.
 Ms. Chang was recognized by the Daily Journal as one of the 2014 Top 100 Women Lawyers in California.
 The award honors 100 women lawyers whose extraordinary talent and experience are helping to shape industry and the law.
 She was also named a 2014 "Super Lawyer" in the Super Lawyers Magazine, an honor limited to no more than 5% of attorneys in the state.
 From 2010 to 2013, she was named a "Rising Star" in Los Angeles Magazine's Super Lawyer Rising Star section, given to no more than 2.5 percent of attorneys in the state, and in 2012-2014 was listed in its The Top LA Women Lawyers.
 Further, The Recorder named Ms. Chang a "2013 Lawyer on the Fast Track."
 Selections for the honor were based on attorneys' career achievements and leadership roles within their practice, organization and community.
 Ms. Chang was also named in the Lawyers of Color Inaugural Hot List, which honored 100 early-to-mid-career minority attorneys for excellence in the legal profession.
 In addition, Ms. Chang was named the National Asian Pacific American Bar Association ("NAPABA") 2010 "Best Lawyers under 40," awarded to 20 lawyers across the country.

 She is the Immediate Past President of the Southern California Chinese Lawyers Association ("SCCLA"), one of the oldest and largest Asian-American bar associations in the country.
-She is also an executive officer of NAPABA, as its current Vice-President of Communications and past Secretary and Regional Governor for the Central District, which encompassed over ten minority interest bar organizations in Southern California.
+She is also an executive officer of NAPABA, as its current Vice-President of Communications serving a second term and past Secretary and Regional Governor for the Central District, which encompassed over ten minority interest bar organizations in Southern California.
 Ms. Chang has also participated in the American Bar Association's Tort Trial & Insurance Practice Section ("TIPS") 2010 Leadership Academy, selected with a group of approximately 20 lawyers in the nation identified to be emerging bar leaders.
 Further, Ms. Chang was appointed as the Vice-Chair of the ABA-TIPS Business Litigation Committee.
 In addition, she is her firm's office Pro Bono Coordinator and an inaugural Fellow to the Leadership Council on Legal Diversity ("LCLD"), a dynamic leadership training program comprised of high-potential attorneys from major law firms and corporations in the country.
 Ms. Chang has also served as a board member of the Asian Pacific American Bar Association of Los Angeles ("APABA"), a Vice-Chair of the ABA-TIPS Business Litigation Committee, and an appointed member of the ABA-TIPS Standing Committee on Diversity in the Profession.
 Ms. Chang has also been featured in the Los Angeles Business Journal, Diversity Journal, Diversity Executive, the Daily Journal and other legal publications.

 Ms. Chang previously served as judicial extern to the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
 Ms. Chang is a graduate of Loyola Law School, where she was a published Note and Comment Editor for the Entertainment Law Review, the Student Editor of the ABA Student Lawyer national magazine and a member of the National Moot Court Team and Scott Moot Court Honors Board.
 She previously was a member of the ABA Law Student Division Board of Governors, a liaison to the ABA Commission on Racial and Ethnic Diversity in the Profession and an elected officer of the Loyola Student Bar Association.
 Further, Ms. Chang is a graduate, with honors, of Johns Hopkins University and was awarded the Senior Leadership Award for her class and the Multicultural Student Affairs Award.
 She was elected into the academic honor societies of Pi Sigma Alpha for Political Science, Psi Chi for Psychology, and the Order of Omega.
 Ms. Chang served as the chair of the Inter-Asian Council, chair of Asian Awareness Month, and the convocation speaker for Black History Month.
 She also obtained the National Leadership Award in her sorority and the Louis Azrael Fellowship for writing excellence.